Miileenaaa/RespawnControl/README.md

 The biggest problems with the current respawn mods is that they make you respawn fast in every gamemode, like party, which is unideal as it has made players accidently end a round early due to it, and they also keep bringing an annoying scoreboard popup when you die in challenge mode, this mod fixes all of that and does even more

+(trust me, I know challenge mode more than anyone, I wouldn't be making this mod for no reason)

 # Features

 ## Challenge Mode